Friday, December 3, 2010

 Basic Features

-The back has biographical information and single-season and career stats (either major or minor league).
-Cartoon trivia boxes or game information add to the fun.
-Because of the competition with Bowman, the 1955 Topps baseball card set is missing 4 cards.
-The original players slated for those cards signed exclusive contracts with Bowman.
-The set consists of 206 baseball cards numbered 1–210.
+On the reverse side, you'll find biographical details along with single-season and career statistics, applicable to either major or minor leagues.
+Additionally, cartoon trivia boxes or game-related information enhance the enjoyment of the cards.
+Due to competition with Bowman, the 1955 Topps baseball card set is incomplete, missing four cards because the original players intended for those slots had signed exclusive agreements with Bowman.
+The complete set includes 206 baseball cards, numbered from 1 to 210.

 Cards not issued are: 175, 186, 203, and 209.